 Taking stray cats in is one thing but finding a mountain lion on your porch is on a whole new level.
 This individual did not seem in a hurry to leave either!
 The householder had to knock on the glazed door several times before this particular big cat decided to move.

 Mountain Lions in the Wild

-Mountain lions are native to central, northern and south America and they like forested and mountainous habitats but will also live in wetlands and deserts.
-They are large, tan-colored cats that are also called cougar, puma, catamount and panther.
-Their prey includes coyotes, porcupine, raccoons, mule deer and rabbits.
+Mountain lions are native to central, northern, and South America and they like forested and mountainous habitats but will also live in wetlands and deserts.
+They are large, tan-colored cats that are also called cougar, puma, catamount, and panther.
+Their prey includes coyotes, porcupines, raccoons, mule deer, and rabbits.
 Mountain lions are fast runners and can change direction very quickly as well as leap up to 20 feet into a tree!

 Research Into Mountain Lions in Urban Areas

-There seem to be more and more videos circulating of mountain lions in urban and sub-urban settings.
+There seem to be more and more videos circulating of mountain lions in urban and suburban settings.
 However, traditionally, this species has been described as shy and as an animal that avoids human contact.
 They prefer to have a solitary lifestyle in their territory.
 Research has been conducted into the effect of human development on mountain lion populations around Los Angeles, California.
-Half of the natural landscape in this area is a perfect habitat for mountain lions but this is now being encroached upon by house building, highways, commercial development and recreational use including hiking trails.
+Half of the natural landscape in this area is a perfect habitat for mountain lions but this is now being encroached upon by house buildings, highways, commercial development, and recreational use including hiking trails.